marekplaza/ansible_journey/README.md

 ## Contributing

  Contributions to `ansible_journey` are welcome.
 Please ensure that your contributions adhere to best practices and include appropriate documentation and tests.

+## dodatkowy artykul by wykryl go copilot i zaproponowal message to commita

+ ciekawe jak to dziala